bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 0: 00:00:15

-So yeah, this is the paper, Anonymous CoinJoin Transaction with Arbitrary Values.
+So yeah, this is the paper, Anonymous Conjoin Transaction with Arbitrary Values.
 We have one of the authors with us.
 This PowerPoint will be made available if anyone wants it.
 Very straightforward.